 Jenniver Sehring, Dinara Ziganshina, Marton Krasznai and Thijs Stoffelen

-12. Water Resources Future
+12. The Future of Water Resources

 Saghit Ibatullin and Dinara Ziganshina

-13. Implementing Water-Related Sustainable Development Goals in the Aral Sea Basin
+13. Implementing Water-Related Sustainable Development Goals

 Aziza Baubekova and Anastasia Kvasha